IBM-Bluemix/terraform/website/source/docs/providers/ibm/r/network_vlan.html.markdown

 * `id` - ID of the VLAN.
 * `vlan_number` - The VLAN number as recorded within the SoftLayer network.
 This is configured directly on SoftLayer's networking equipment.
 * `softlayer_managed` - Whether the VLAN is managed by SoftLayer or not.
 If the VLAN is created by SoftLayer automatically while other resources are created, set to `true`.
 If the VLAN is created by a user via the SoftLayer API, portal, or ticket, set to `false`.
-* `child_resource_count` - A count of all of the resources, such as virtual servers and other network components, that are connected to the VLAN.
+* `child_resource_count` - A count of the resources, such as virtual servers and other network components, that are connected to the VLAN.
 * `subnets` - Collection of subnets associated with the VLAN.